-Below is full text and a scan of the case summary outlining the 31 March 1997 incident which led former anesthesiologist and “autogynephilia” activist Anne Lawrence to resign from Swedish Health Services in Seattle.
+Below is full text and a scan of the case summary outlining the incident that occurred at Swedish Health Services in Seattle.
 The State of Washington Department of Health maintained a 58-page file on the incident, as Case No: 97-05-0042MD.

 According to self-reports, Lawrence’s erotic interest surrounding medically-constructed vaginas and genital modification drove Lawrence to undergo genital modification in 1996.
-Lawrence’s inability to be accepted as a female by coworkers and patients culminated in a forced resignation in 1997, after a March 31 incident where Lawrence examined an unconscious Ethiopian patient’s vagina for signs of genital modification.
+Lawrence’s inability to be accepted by coworkers and patients culminated in a forced resignation in 1997, after a March 31 incident where Lawrence examined an unconscious Ethiopian patient’s vagina for signs of genital modification.
 The record shows that Lawrence refused to believe a peer who told Lawrence several times that the Ethiopian patient did not have ritualized genital modification.
-Lawrence then examined the unconscious patient personally after the gynecologist left the room.
+Lawrence then digitally examined the unconscious patient personally after the gynecologic surgeon left the room.

 Initial Review Panel

 INITIAL REVIEW PANEL

 The Respondent: Board Certified in Anesthesiology, DOB 11/17/50, licensed since 77